GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 If not enabled by default, it can be switched on by setting [`!dcad`](commands.md#disable-custom-ai-difficulty) to `false`, and adjusted with [`!ad`](commands.md#ai-difficulty) set to proper [index](aidifficulty.md#available-presets).

-!!! info "As mentioned [here](aidifficulty.md#available-presets), not all presets are available on Vanilla servers for safety reasons."
+!!! info "As mentioned [here](aidifficulty.md#available-presets), not all presets are available on Vanilla servers as a precaution measure."

 * [`!dcad`](commands.md#disable-custom-ai-difficulty) set to `false` enables the system, `true` turns it off; enabled by default on Precision/HoE+ servers.